 Working in Partnership

-We also contribute to regional biodiversity research and conservation efforts, such as the Nechako White Sturgeon Recovery Initiative in Canada.
+We also contribute to regional biodiversity research and conservation efforts, such as the Nechako White Sturgeon Recovery Initiative in British Columbia, Canada.
 The Nechako White Sturgeon is a survivor from the age of dinosaurs and the largest freshwater fish in the country.
-We were a founding member of the Initiative – a partnership between all levels of government, environmental groups and First Nation peoples – which aims to prevent further declines of Nechako White Sturgeon numbers, ultimately rebuilding a self-sustaining population.
+We were a founding member of the Initiative – a partnership between all levels of government, environmental groups and First Nations peoples – which aims to prevent further declines of Nechako White Sturgeon numbers, ultimately rebuilding a self-sustaining population.

 Improving our Quoll-ifications